cerner/terra-toolkit/docs/Wdio_Utility.md

     - See [here](https://github.com/zinserjan/wdio-visual-regression-service#configuration) for configuration information.

 In addition to the default webdriver.io services enabled in the config, a Express dev server must be specified to actually run the site:
-- Terra-toolkit provides the `ExpressDevService` to start an express server and returns a promise when the webpack compiler is completed.
+- Terra-toolkit provides the `ServeStaticService` to start an express server and returns a promise when the webpack compiler is completed.
-    - See [here](https://github.com/cerner/terra-toolkit/blob/master/docs/ExpressDevServerService.md) for configuration information.
+    - See [here](https://github.com/cerner/terra-toolkit/blob/master/docs/TerraToolkitServeStaticService.md) for configuration information.

 Finally, the `baseUrl` of the site to be tested must be specified.
 Use the [ip](https://www.npmjs.com/package/ip) npm package to obtain the IP address for the SeleniumDocker instance.